mgdelacroix/dojo-appointment/README.md

 After cloning the repository the easiest way to start a running service is using the [lein-ring](https://github.com/weavejester/lein-ring) Leiningen plugin.
-For this you need to add the folowing to your profiles.clj:
+For this you need to add the folowing declarations to ~/.lein/profiles.clj:

 > {:user {:plugins [[lein-ring "0.9.7"]]}}

-Then you can go cd into the root project and start up the server with the following command:
+After this, you can go into the root directory of the project and start up the server with the following command, which also opens browser on the start page:

 > lein ring server